theoxav/Twitter-Express/README.md

 cp .env.example .env
 ```

-Open the .env file and add your MongoDB URL and a secret key for session management
+Open the `.env` file and add your MongoDB URL, session secret key and Mailtrap credentials.

-3. **Run Seeders**
+4. **Run Seeders**

 Populate the database with some fake data by running: